flojoy-ai/docs/docs/instruments-wiki/Digital Attenuator/LDA-602N/LDA-602N.md

 # Connect to the LDA-602N Digital Attenuator
 lda = LDA('lda', serial_number=602, dll_path='path/to/dll')

-# Add the LDA instrument to the station
+# Add the LDA to the station
 station.add_component(lda)

-# Print the instrument's IDN information
+# Print the IDN of the LDA
 print(lda.get_idn())

 # Set the attenuation to 10 dB
 lda.attenuation(10)

-# Close the connection to the instrument
+# Close the connection to the LDA
 lda.close()
 ```